AVSLab/basilisk/docs/cover.md

 - **Cross-Platform Solution:** Basilisk is inherently cross-platform in nature, and is supported on macOS, Windows, and Linux systems.
-The Python layer, C programming language, Boost communication library and Qt/Open-GL visualization are active cross-platform developments.
+The Python layer, C programming language, ZeroMQ communication library and Unity visualization are active cross-platform developments.

 - **Validation and Verification:** Each simulation or FSW algorithm module has unit test